LOuroboros/wonder-trade/README.md

 First, you need to insert [dtan](https://github.com/Sagiri/dtan) to your ROM.
 Then, copy the output rom `test.gba` to this project's root directory, renaming it `rom.gba`.

-Open up `config.ini` and modify `free_space` so that the build system knows where to start looking for free space in your ROM.
+Open up `config.ini` and modify `free-space` so that the build system knows where to start looking for free space in your ROM.

-Next, run `python3 scripts/makinoa` from the project root directory.
-This requires `devkitARM` and `armips` (and their associated environment variables).

-The output ROM will be called `test.gba`.
+Once you've configured everything, you can check [here](scripts/makinoa/README.md) for build instructions.

 #### How do I use this?